Kings Island

 Early in its history, Kings Island appeared in popular sitcoms and received widespread recognition for its record-breaking attractions and events.
 One of the park's most well-known attractions, The Racer, is often credited with reviving worldwide interest in roller coasters during the 1970s.
-The Beast and Banshee are among other attractions that have set world records, some of which are still held today.
-Kings Island's largest single investment is Orion, a giga coaster that opened in 2020 at a cost of $30 million.
-The park has also suffered through times of negative publicity, particularly surrounding the early demise of roller coasters The Bat and Son of Beast.
+A variety of attractions over the years introduced notable milestones, and The Beast and Banshee are two that have set enduring world records.
+The largest single investment in park history is Orion, a $30-million giga coaster that opened in 2020.
+The park has also experienced a number of setbacks generating negative publicity, including the early demise of The Bat and Son of Beast roller coasters, both of which were problematic rides.

-Kings Island is divided into several themed sections and operates seasonally from early spring through the fall, partially reopening for Winterfest during the holiday season.
-In 2021, Kings Island had an estimated 3.18 million guests, ranking third in attendance among seasonal amusement parks in North America behind sister parks Canada's Wonderland and Cedar Point.
-In addition, Kings Island has won Golden Ticket Awards from Amusement Today for having the "Best Kids' Area" in the world for eighteen consecutive years (2001–2018) as well as "Best New Ride" in 2017 for Mystic Timbers.
+Kings Island is divided into nine themed sections and operates seasonally from early spring through Labor Day in the fall, followed by two additional holiday-themed events known as Halloween Haunt and Winterfest.
+Kings Island had an estimated 3.18 million guests in 2021, ranking third in attendance among seasonal amusement parks in North America behind sister parks Canada's Wonderland and Cedar Point.
+In addition, Kings Island has won Golden Ticket Awards in the annual publication from Amusement Today, including "Best Kids' Area" in the world for eighteen consecutive years (2001–2018) and "Best New Ride" in 2017 for Mystic Timbers.
+In the same publication, The Beast consistently ranks as one of the top ten wooden coasters in the world.

 History

 Kings Island was conceived as early as 1964 when Coney Island, a popular amusement park 10 mi east of downtown Cincinnati on the banks of the Ohio River, suffered from a major flood that submerged the area in over 14 ft of water.
 Although occasional flooding was common at the successful park, the flood in 1964 was the fourth highest on record and caused considerable damage.
 Faced with already-limited space for expansion and parking, the event triggered discussions within the organization about relocating the park.

 Leading the way was Gary Wachs, son of Coney Island president Ralph Wachs, who with friends and family owned a majority of stock.
 He decided it was time to relocate the park to stay competitive.
 After years of research and traveling abroad, he presented ideas for a new theme park to the company's board of directors.
 Some board members opposed relocating, including significant stockholder Charles Sawyer.
-It wasn't taken seriously until 1968 when actor Fess Parker announced plans to build a theme park in Northern Kentucky – well within Coney Island's primary market that extended as far south as Louisville.
+It was not taken seriously until 1968 when actor Fess Parker announced plans to build a theme park in Northern Kentucky – well within Coney Island's primary market that extended as far south as Louisville.
 The announcement highlighted the need for change and gave Wachs' proposal credibility within the organization.